UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

 Automatic download and install from GitHub
 ##########################################

+[RB: I suggest to remove this section.
+Let's use pre-installed packages first]

 If you want to install a package that is not on CRAN, but which do have a GitHub page, then there is an automatic way of installing, but you need to